TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet.md

 {% include candid-image.html src="/assets/images/infinisheet/react-spreadsheet-architecture.svg" alt="React Spreadsheet within the InfiniSheet Architecture" %}

 All the Infinisheet frontend apps use `react-spreadsheet` for their main UI.
-The package needs to implement a React spreadsheet component that implements the classic spreadsheet UI while retrieving the data needed to render the spreadsheet on demand, in a scalable way.
+The package needs to provide a React spreadsheet component that implements the classic spreadsheet UI while retrieving the data needed to render the spreadsheet on demand, in a scalable way.

 I have a stub `react-spreadsheet` package which I created when [bootstrapping TypeDoc generated API documentation]({% link _posts/2024-08-05-bootstrapping-typedoc.md %}).
 I also have [sample code]({% link _posts/2024-07-01-react-virtual-scroll-0-4-0.md %}) for `react-virtual-scroll` which combines my virtual scrolling components into something loosely approximating a spreadsheet.
 Let's combine the two as the start of a real `react-spreadsheet` package.